ThermalSoaring/thermal-soaring/docs/Piccolo.md

     git clone https://github.com/ThermalSoaring/thermal-soaring
     cd thermal-soaring

-    ./run_simulation.sh
+Next, in the Visual Studio project, change the arguments when running the program.
+Right click on the project --> Properties --> Configuration Properties --> Debugging --> Command Arguments: -a gpr.
+This will then listen on a port that the Python code can connect to.

-To connect with the Visual Studio project, change the arguments when running the program in Visual Studio.
-Right click on the project --> Properties --> Configuration Properties --> Debugging --> Command Arguments: -a gpr
+Connect the Python code to the Visual Studio project by running:

-Not for use with the simulator, but if you want to see the notebook code in a
+    python soaring.py -p -d

-browser:
+Not for use with the simulator, but if you want to see the notebook code in a browser in the *bayesian-learning* git repository:

     cd bayesian-learning
     jupyter notebook